mikekebede/site-week4-project3-lifetracker-starter/README.md

   - [X] If no user is logged in, it should display **Login** and **Register** buttons.
   - [X] Display a logo on the far left side, and contain links to the individual detailed activity pages.

-  // These were all working but deploying it broke my whole website and I couldn't access my orevious works
 - [X] Users should have the ability to track at least **one** type of activity (i.e., nutrition, exercise, sleep, etc.).
 Each activity should be tracked on separate pages.
 - [X] **Detailed Activity Page:** Display and enter activities.
   - [X] Display a feed of all previously tracked activities.